Smooth subvarieties of Jacobians: Introduction

 \begin{quest} Is the group $H^{2c}(X,\Z)_{\alg}$ generated by classes of smooth subvarieties of $X$? \end{quest}

-The answer to Question \ref{BH} is obviously positive if $d=0$ or if $c\leq 1$.\ Further positive answers were obtained by Hironaka \cite[Theorem~p.~50]{Hironaka} when $d\leq\min(3,c-1)$ and by Kleiman \cite[Theorem 5.8]{Kleiman} when $c=2$ and $d\in\{2,3\}$; the answer is therefore positive for all $n\le 5$.
+The answer to Question~\ref{BH} is obviously positive if $d=0$ or if $c\leq 1$.\ Further positive answers were obtained by Hironaka \cite[Theorem, Section~5, ~p.~50]{Hironaka} when $d\leq\min(3,c-1)$ and by Kleiman \cite[Theorem~5.8]{Kleiman} when $c=2$ and $d\in\{2,3\}$; the answer is therefore positive for all $n\le 5$.

-A first counterexample was then constructed by Hartshorne, Rees, and Thomas \cite[Theorem 1]{HRT} when~$c=2$ and $d\geq 7$ (and their method should yield counterexamples for all~$c\geq 2$ and $d\gg c$).\ Other counterexamples were given by Debarre \cite[Th\'eor\`eme 6]{Debarre} when~$c=2$ and $d\geq 5$, and by Benoist \cite[Theorem 0.3]{approx} when $d\geq c$ and $\alpha(c+1)\geq 3$ (where $\alpha(m)$ denotes the number of ones in the binary expansion of~$m$).
+A first counterexample was then constructed by Hartshorne, Rees, and Thomas \cite[Theorem~1]{HRT} when~$c=2$ and $d\geq 7$ (and their method should yield counterexamples for all~$c\geq 2$ and $d\gg c$).
+Other counterexamples were given by Debarre \cite[Th\'eor\`eme 6]{Debarre} when~$c=2$ and $d\geq 5$, and by Benoist \cite[Theorem 0.3]{approx} when $d\geq c$ and $\alpha(c+1)\geq 3$ (where $\alpha(m)$ denotes the number of ones in the binary expansion of~$m$).

-In this article, we build on the counterexample given in \cite{Debarre}.\ There, Debarre considers the Jacobian $X$ of a smooth projective complex curve $C$ of genus $n$, polarized by its theta divisor class $\theta\in H^2(X,\Z)$.\ The minimal cohomology class $\frac{\theta^c}{c!}\in H^{2c}(X,\Z)$ is the cycle class of the image $W_{n-c}(C)\subset X$ of the symmetric power $C^{(n-c)}$ by the Abel--Jacobi map, hence is algebraic.\ However, when $n\ge 2c+2$, the variety $W_{n-c}(C)$ is singular and there is no general reason why its class $\frac{\theta^c}{c!}$ should be a $\Z$-linear combination of classes of smooth subvarieties of~$X$.\ Debarre shows that this is indeed not the case if $n\geq 7$,~$c=2$, and $X$ is very general.\ Our main theorem extends this result to many other values of $(c,n)$.
+In this article, we build on the counterexample given in \cite{Debarre}.
+There, Debarre considers the Jacobian $X$ of a smooth projective complex curve $C$ of genus $n$, polarized by its theta divisor class $\theta\in H^2(X,\Z)$.
+The minimal cohomology class $\frac{\theta^c}{c!}\in H^{2c}(X,\Z)$ is the cycle class of the image $W_{n-c}(C)\subset X$ of the symmetric power $C^{(n-c)}$ by the Abel--Jacobi map, hence is algebraic.
+However, when $n\ge 2c+2$, the variety $W_{n-c}(C)$ is singular and there is no general reason why its class $\frac{\theta^c}{c!}$ should be a $\Z$-linear combination of classes of smooth subvarieties of~$X$.
+Debarre shows that this is indeed not the case if $n\geq 7$,~$c=2$, and $X$ is very general.

+Our main theorem extends this result to many other values of $(c,n)$.
+Recall that $\alpha(m)$ is the number of ones in the binary expansion of~$m$.

-\begin{thm}[Theorem \ref{thsmooth}] Let $(X,\theta)$ be a very general complex Jacobian of dimension~$n$.\ Let $c $ be a nonnegative integer such that $\alpha(c+\alpha(c))>\alpha(c)$ and $n\geq 4c-2$.\ Then the integral classes $\lambda\frac{\theta^c}{c!}$ with $\lambda$ odd are algebraic but are not $\Z$-linear combinations of cycle classes of smooth subvarieties of $X$. \end{thm}
+\begin{thm}[Theorem~\ref{thsmooth}] Let $(X,\theta)$ be a very general complex Jacobian of dimension~$n$.
+Let $c $ be a nonnegative integer such that $\alpha(c+\alpha(c))>\alpha(c)$ and $n\geq 4c-2$.
+Then the integral classes $\lambda\frac{\theta^c}{c!}$ with $\lambda$ odd are algebraic but are not $\Z$-linear combinations of cycle classes of smooth subvarieties of $X$. \end{thm}